 So why should you care about predatory publishing?
 Linacre described five compelling reasons:

-- Trust in medical research is eroded – medicine is an area of particular focus for predatory publishers (as it receives more funding via APCs than other academic disciplines)
+- Trust in medical research is eroded – medicine is an area of particular focus for predatory publishers (as it receives more funding via article processing charges [APCs] than other academic disciplines).

 Perhaps unsurprisingly, the current focus on COVID-19 has prompted predatory publishers to target this area of research.
 Ongoing research by Cabells has found that 100+ predatory publications have come out of tier one universities in one country since the start of 2019 and 20% of these are COVID-related.
 The predatory publishing environment is also changing its business model in response to the COVID-19 situation, for example, by moving their congresses online.